Oribe Peralta: Senior

 Peralta made his debut for Mexico coming on as a late substitute during a friendly match against Argentina on 9 March 2005.
 He was included in the preparations for the 2006 World Cup but did not make the final squad.

 Peralta was called up by coach Luis Fernando Tena as one of the five over-aged reinforcements of the Mexican team composed entirely of players under the age of 22 that participated in the 2011 Copa América, though he had a limited role as a reserve.

 On 10 August 2011, Peralta officially made his return to the national team after six years and scored his first goal for Mexico against the United States in a match that ended in a 1–1 draw.
 He did not participate in the 2013 FIFA Confederations Cup or the 2013 CONCACAF Gold Cup due to injury.

 On 8 May 2014, Peralta was selected for the final 23-man roster participating in the 2014 FIFA World Cup by coach Miguel Herrera.
 He scored the only goal in Mexico's debut match in Natal against Cameroon on 13 June, pouncing on the rebound after goalkeeper Charles Itandje parried Giovani dos Santos' shot after 61 minutes.

 On 9 July 2015, Peralta scored a hat-trick during Mexico's opening match of the 2015 CONCACAF Gold Cup – a 6–0 defeat of Cuba in Chicago; he also scored in the Final, a 3–1 win against Jamaica in Philadelphia.

 After being included in Mexico's preliminary squad for the 2018 FIFA World Cup, Peralta announced that he would retire from the national team after the competition.
 He was named in the final 23-man roster on 4 June.

 Style of play

-Described as a late bloomer, he is able to shoot from within or outside of the box, has superb aerial game, and is capable of providing passes.
+Described as a late bloomer, he is able to shoot from within or outside of the box, has a notable aerial game, and is capable of providing passes.